marcscho/amllab/0_Intro_Azure_ML.md

 ## Provisioning Azure ML Service

 To provision the Azure ML Service, navigate to the following URL and log in using your company or personal account: http://portal.azure.com.
-**Note that in order to be able to follow the steps outlined below, you need to have sufficient permission in an Azure subscription of your choice to deploy new resources.** If you don't know whether you have the required permissions or not - you are about to find out ... :)
+**Note that in order to be able to follow the steps outlined below, you need to have sufficient permission in an Azure subscription of your choice to deploy new resources.** If you don't know whether you have the required permissions or not - you are about to find out ... :wink:

 1. In the Azure Portal, click the "Create a resource" button located in the top left corner.